AddressVia Carlo Alberto 13 00185 RomeSee nearby area

 Lonely Planet review

-A hostel in name only, this pearl of a place offers hotel-standard rooms sleeping from two to four, each with its own en-suite bathroom and decorated in tasteful low-key style – think beamed ceilings, wooden floors, French windows, black and white framed photos.
+A hostel in name only, this pearl offers small, hotel-standard rooms, each with its own en-suite bathroom, and decorated in tasteful low-key style – beamed ceilings, wooden floors, French windows, black-and-white framed photos.
 There's also an apartment, with kitchen, that sleeps up to four.
 No lift and no breakfast.

-Further pluses include tea/coffee-making kit in rooms and a personalised map that the owner provides complete with recommendations and tips.
+Further pluses include tea-/coffee-making kits in rooms and a personalised map that the owner provides, complete with recommendations and tips.

 Our independent authors have visited Blue Hostel and selected this as one of our recommended hostels in Monti, Esquilino & San Lorenzo.